ryanorsinger/intro-to-machine-learning-workshop/handout.md

 3. How to present your findings to stakeholders.
 How to present yourself professionally as a practitioner.

 ### What is Data Science?
-- Interdisciplinary applied science at the intersection of programming, statistics, and domain
+- Interdisciplinary applied science intersecting programming, statistics, and domain expertise
 - The application of the scientific method of hypothesis-experiment-analyze-repeat to analyze and infer outcomes from data.
 - A broad description of approaches ranging from business analysis and visualizations to machine learning and deep neural network analysis.
 - An increasingly accessible field

 ### What *isn't* Data Science?
 - Only statistics or only mathematics: let the computer compute and the people think
-- Magic or inaccessible
+- Inaccessible, perfect, or without error.
+- Free from ethical scrutiny.
+It deserves serious ethical scrutiny and consideration.

 ### Isn't data science just statistics?
 - *Future of Data Analysis*, Tukey 1962, `https://projecteuclid.org/euclid.aoms/1177704711`